Pokémon Ultra Sun and Ultra Moon

 Are you a bad enough dude to

-Pokémon Ultra Sun and Ultra Moon are half-sequels half-remakes of Pokémon Sun and Moon, adding new Z-moves, a wider variety of Pokémon to catch, a new storyline featuring the notorious Team (Rainbow) Rocket, an expanded Ultra Space, the secrets of Necrozma, and more.
+Pokémon Ultra Sun and Ultra Moon are revised versions of Pokémon Sun and Moon, adding new Z-moves, a wider variety of Pokémon to catch, a new storyline featuring the notorious Team (Rainbow) Rocket, an expanded Ultra Space, the secrets of Necrozma, and more.
+It's also notably the last game to include every Pokémon, where future titles would use a more limited selection due to balancing issues.

 Unobtainable Shiny Pokémon

-- Cosmog and Cosmoem - Cosmog can be obtained as a gift after the game's completion, however, it's also locked to never be Shiny.
-Being that the only way to obtain Cosmoem is to evolve Cosmog, the player can't obtain a Shiny variant of this Pokémon either.
+- Cosmog and Cosmoem - Cosmog can be obtained as a gift after the game's completion, but it's locked to never be Shiny.
+Being that the only way to obtain Cosmoem is to evolve Cosmog, the player can't obtain a Shiny variant of that Pokémon either.

-- Magearna - Event Pokémon are Shiny-locked, so the player can not obtain a Shiny Magearna by any means.
-Magearna's normal Forme has no Shiny palette, looking fully identical to its regular coloration.
+- Magearna (both Formes): The event distributions of this Pokémon are Shiny-locked, so the player can not obtain a Shiny Magearna by any means.

 Get an attack animation showing the Shiny coloration.